After the Storm (Monica album): Songs

 The standard edition of After the Storm comprises thirteen tracks, five of which were transferred from All Eyez on Me.
 It opens with "Intro", a skit about people stuck in a traffic jam that ends in a drive-by shooting provoked by someone, voiced by Missy Elliott, playing Monica's "So Gone" too loudly.
 After the Storm then launches into the Elliott-crafted song "Get It Off", a club-friendly, percussive, 1980s-style jam with a percolating groove, that samples American hip hop group Strafe's single "Set It Off" (1984) and features uncredited vocals from rapper Dirtbag.
 Third track "So Gone", another retro-soul song, has a 1970s soul groove that samples from American vocal group the Whispers' "You Are Number One" (1976) and is built upon old-school touches including horns and vinyl surface noise.
 Elliott convinced Monica to record a rap portion for the song, which is about a woman almost losing her mind over an unfaithful lover.
 The singer explores a painful personal relationship on "U Should've Known Better", a Jermaine Dupri-produced slow jam, set against a pulsating backbeat, about a girl who stands by her man during his jail term.
-Critics noted that it alludes to Monica's relationship with C-Murder, who was arrested in connection with murder in 2002.
+Co-written by Monica herself, it was inspired by her relationship with rapper C-Murder.

 Missy Elliott (pictured) replaced Jermaine Dupri as After the Storms executive producer.

 Monica plays the other woman in "Don't Gotta Go Home", a sassy, guitar-led duet, produced by BAM & Ryan, with rapper DMX as her straying husband.
 "Knock Knock", a "get back record" and thematic sequel to "So Gone", also produced by Elliott, similarly features old-school soul sounds, sampling from American vocal band The Masqueraders' "It's a Terrible Thing to Waste Your Love" (1976).
 It was described as "erotic boogie fare", in which she sends away a lover who used to take her for granted.
 Rapper Kanye West, whose mixtape track "Apologize" (2005) the Monica song is based on, is credited as a co-producer.
 "Breaks My Heart", produced by Danish duo Soulshock and Karlin, is a "heartbreaking personal lament" in which "a classic slow rhythm-and-blues piano rolls", while the singer "apologizes to the man who stayed with her despite her affairs".
 Eighth track "I Wrote This Song", neatly set off by a sample from American singer Shuggie Otis' "Aht Uh Mi Hed" (1970), deals with Weems' suicide.
-Monica commented that writing the song was a healing process for her as well as a "way of sharing the intimate situation between [them]."
+Monica commented that writing the song, her first ever composition, was a healing process for her as well as a "way of sharing the intimate situation between [them]."